 6. Chatbots for customer-service management

-Thanks to the advancement of chatbots in the past few years, it has simplified the way businesses handle customer service.
+Thanks to the advancement of chatbots in the past few years, has simplified the way businesses handle customer service.
 In the coming days, most mid-sized and large

 eCommerce businesses are going to benefit from integrating chatbots into their customer service for multiple reasons: